Amos content with retirement decision

 "I guess it is a little bit of a sacrifice in terms of this autumn," Amos said.

-"There are no guarantees but I may have been involved, especially with the injuries across the back three but I have had incredible experiences.
+"There are no guarantees but I may have been involved, especially with the injuries across the back three, but I have had incredible experiences.

 "I thought about it, but there are other boys.
-Johnny (McNicholl) is playing well for the Scarlets and there are other boys that can fit in that position.
+Johnny [McNicholl] is playing well for the Scarlets and there are other boys that can fit in that position.

 "While it would have been great to play these games, I have played the All Blacks in Cardiff and the other nations.